rouvinerh/SecJournal/websec/disclosed-bugs/accepted/2fa-bypass.md

 # 2FA Bypass

-Found a 2FA bypass on a website for a VDP, and the issue has been patched.
+I found a 2FA bypass on a website through a VDP, and the issue has been patched.
 This report has been heavily redacted at the developers' request.

 ## Discovery

-I attempted to register a new user on the target, and was required to enter a 2FA code to validate my email.
-After the right code was entered, I was redirected to a final confirmation page, and had to click 'register' to finish the process.
+I attempted to register as a new user on the target, and was required to enter a 2FA code to validate my email.
+After the correct code was entered, I was redirected to a final confirmation page, and had to click 'register' to finish the process.

 This was the POST request responsible for sending the 2FA code to my email: